-Listed as a UNESCO World Heritage Site, the Vézère valley in the Dordogne is redolent with prehistoric sites, boasting no fewer than 147 deposits and 25 caves decorated with cave paintings, including the famous Lascaux Cave at Montignac.Read more
+Listed as a UNESCO World Heritage Site, the Vézère valley in the Dordogne teems with prehistoric sites, boasting no fewer than 147 deposits and 25 caves decorated with cave paintings, including the famous Lascaux Cave at Montignac.Read more

 Delve into the Heart of the Cave!

-The first facsimile cave in the world, which includes the two most famous galleries: the Hall of the Bulls and the Axial Diverticulum.
-Located a few hundred meters from the original cave, Lascaux II now welcomes you for a thorough visit.Read more
+The first reproduction cave in the world, which includes the two most famous galleries: the Hall of the Bulls and the Axial Diverticulum.
+Located a few hundred meters from the original cave, Lascaux II is the perfect place to really experience the cave paintings.Read more

-In September 1940, a young man named Marcel Ravidat discovered a cavity in a Lascaux hillside and four days later, accompanied by his friends, Jacques Marsal, Georges Agniel and Simon Coencas, he slipped down into a cave where the four teenagers discovered numerous cave paintings and a legend of parietal art was born!Read more
+In September 1940, a young man named Marcel Ravidat discovered a cavity in a Lascaux hillside and four days later, accompanied by his friends, Jacques Marsal, Georges Agniel and Simon Coencas, he slipped down into a cave where the four teenagers discovered numerous cave paintings.
+A cave-painting legend was born!Read more

-Take advantage of a visit strictly limited to a maximum of 30 people to fully appreciate the sheer force of Lascaux by situating this masterpiece in Prehistory, the evolution of mankind and the history of tool-making.
+Take advantage of a visit (limited to a maximum of 30 people) to fully appreciate the sheer force of Lascaux and place this masterpiece in Prehistory, among the evolution of mankind and the history of tool-making.
 Take the time to enjoy the original entrance to the cave before entering its torchlit reproduction and immerse yourself in cave art with an in-depth visit of the Hall of Bulls and the Axial Gallery.My Tickets

-First impression as you enter the cave : WOW, it’s incredible !!!
-What can one say about these artists of old (and the present day), is it perhaps their capacity to bring art alive?
-Time seems to have stopped.
-And yet, there is movement everywhere one looks.
-One leaves the cave in a state of peaceful ease but brimming over with curiosity about the lives of our ancestors.
+The first impression as you enter the cave is just: WOW, it’s incredible!!!
+What can you say about these artists of old (and the present day), is it perhaps their ability to bring art to life?
+Time seems to have...

 This visit is an absolute must!
 Learning more about local history and, of course, the famous Lascaux caves was really enjoyable!The visit is detailed and our guide was very professional and, above all, passionate about the subject – his enthusiasm was palpable throughout the visit.
 The paintings themselves are absolutely magnificent.